7 Popular Alternative Rock Songs From 1994

 While Badmotorfinger was the breakthrough album from Soundgarden, the Superunknown follow up really put the band on the map which was most likely the best complete offering from the outfit, in my humble opinion.

 Sadly, shortly after this writing, Chris Cornell was found deceased soon after a Soundgarden performance on May 17, 2017.
-The cause of death was ruled suicide by hanging, and there was much speculation from his family as far as the anxiety medication Chris was on as a contributing factor, as one of the side effects of the drug he was prescribed is listed as suicidal thoughts and actions.
+The cause of death was ruled suicide by hanging, and there was speculation from his family as far as the anxiety medication Chris was on as a contributing factor.
 Chris Cornell was a tremendous musician, singer, and songwriter with amazing vocal talents.
 R.I.P, Chris, you will be missed.

 ''Black Hole Sun'' video by Soundgarden